 Potential crisis line volunteers go through an initial screening interview to see if we can meet each other's needs; it takes approximately one hour and can be scheduled for the daytime or early evening.

 Following the screening interview, you must attend training sessions.
 The training for the Crisis Line program is 30 hours, which does not include independent reading time.
-We offer women an excellent training program and a supportive and fun environment to learn in.
+We offer volunteers an excellent training program and a supportive and fun environment to learn in.
 A variety of learning tools are used including group activities, guest speakers, role-plays, independent reading, games, and group discussions.
 Each session focuses on a different training topic: sexual violence, oppression, feminist crisis counselling, recent sexual assault, childhood sexual abuse, suicide, coping strategies, and self care.
 We cover difficult topics such as suicide, multiplicity, ritualized abuse, and self injury.
 The training spans three months and occurs every fall, winter and spring.
 There is a fee of $50 for the training materials – this fee is non-refundable.